Brett Wallace: Houston Astros

-On July 29, 2010, he was traded again, this time to the Houston Astros, in exchange for minor league outfielder Anthony Gose, who had just been obtained by the Astros from the Phillies as part of a trade for Roy Oswalt.
+On July 29, 2010, the Blue Jays traded Wallace to the Houston Astros, in exchange for minor league outfielder Anthony Gose, who had just been obtained by the Astros from the Phillies as part of a trade for Roy Oswalt.
 Wallace was sent to the Triple-A affiliate, the Round Rock Express, for one day and did not appear in a game before being called up by the Astros on July 31, 2010 after Lance Berkman was traded to the New York Yankees.

 Wallace made his MLB debut against the Milwaukee Brewers the same day, and went 0–4.
 On August 1, he got his first MLB career hit, a single, against Brewers' pitcher Randy Wolf.
 On September 7 Wallace hit his first MLB career home run off Chicago Cubs pitcher Carlos Silva, tying the game.

 On August 1, 2011, Wallace was sent back to the Triple-A Oklahoma City RedHawks club.

 Wallace started the 2012 season with the RedHawks, and was recalled by Houston on June 3 when Carlos Lee was placed on the disabled list.
 He returned to Oklahoma City on June 17 when Lee was re-activated.
 Wallace was recalled again on July 30 when Brian Bixler was optioned to Oklahoma City.

 Wallace began the 2013 season with the Astros.
 However, due to a slow start in which he batted .042 in 17 games, he was optioned to Oklahoma City on April 18.
 On June 25, he was called back up to start against the St. Louis Cardinals.

 On February 6, 2014, the Astros designated Wallace for assignment to make room for Jerome Williams.
 He was released on March 12.

-Return to the minors
+Baltimore Orioles

-Wallace signed a Minor League contract with the Baltimore Orioles on March 23.
+Wallace signed a minor league contract with the Baltimore Orioles organization on March 23, 2014.
+In 90 appearances for the Triple-A Norfolk Tides, Wallace batted .265/.329/.389 with 10 home runs and 35 RBI.

-He played for the Triple-A Norfolk Tides before being traded to the Blue Jays on July 14 for cash considerations.
-He was assigned to the Triple-A Buffalo Bisons of the International League.
+Toronto Blue Jays

-On August 24, 2014, Wallace clubbed a walk-off grand slam in the 12th inning to cap a three home run, six RBI game, as the Bisons rallied for a 10–6 victory over visiting Pawtucket Red Sox.
+On July 14, 2014, Wallace was traded to the Toronto Blue Jays in exchange for cash considerations.
+He was subsequently assigned to the Triple-A Buffalo Bisons of the International League.
+On August 24, Wallace clubbed a walk-off grand slam in the 12th inning to cap a three home run, six RBI game, as the Bisons rallied for a 10–6 victory over visiting Pawtucket Red Sox.
 Wallace joined Fernando Martínez (2012) and Marco Scutaro (1999) as the only Bisons to hit walk-off grand slams at Coca-Cola Field.
 It was also the sixth three-homer game in franchise history and the first since May 19, 2012, when Vinny Rottino achieved the feat against the Indianapolis Indians.
+In 38 appearances for Triple-A Buffalo, he batted .323/.404/.519 with seven home runs and 23 RBI.